presidential-innovation-fellows/worker-dol-gov/_concerns/discriminated-disability.md

   - contact-eeoc-ofccp
 ---

-You have a right to be treated equally regardless of a disability if you are qualified for a job in the private sector (if the employer has 15 or more employees) or state, local, and federal governments.
-You have a right to complain about discrimination, file a charge of discrimination, and participate in an employment discrimination investigation or lawsuit.

-You have a right to reasonable accommodations for any known physical or mental limitations resulting from a disability if you are otherwise qualified, unless doing so would impose undue hardship on the operation of the employer’s business.

 ### What this means for you

 Employers are not allowed to discriminate against you based on the fact that you: